mathewchamberlain/SignacX/README.md

 Another way to use Signac is with Seurat.
 [In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Signac integrated with Seurat.

 Note:
-* This same data set was also processed using SPRING [in this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), and subsequently classified with Signac, which was used to generate SPRING layouts for these data in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) (Figures 2-4).
+* This same data set was also processed using SPRING [in this notebook](https://github.com/AllonKleinLab/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), and subsequently classified with Signac, which was used to generate SPRING layouts for these data in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) (Figures 2-4).

 #### MASC

 Sometimes, we have single cell genomics data with disease information.
-[In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then we used [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) to identify disease-enriched cellular phenotypes that were classified by Signac.
+[In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then we used [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) to identify which cellular phenotypes were disease-enriched.

 Note:
-* MASC typically requires equal numbers of cells and samples between case and control: an unequal number might skew the clustering of cells towards one sample (i.e., a "batch effect"), which could cause spurious disease enrichment.
-Signac classifies each cell independently (without using clusters), and therefore can be used with MASC without balancing samples or cells.
+* MASC typically requires equal numbers of cells and samples between case and control: an unequal number might skew the clustering of cells towards one sample (i.e., a "batch effect"), which could cause spurious disease enrichment (biasing the mixed effect model).
+Since Signac classifies each cell independently (without using clusters), it can be used with MASC without balancing samples or cells, unlike cluster-based annotation methods.

 ### Non-human data